Restaurant Marketing Ideas [Infographic]

 Make Online Orders Easy

-The top three features guests look for when choosing a restaurant are the ability to order online, make online reservations and free Wi-Fi.
+Among the top features guests look for when choosing a restaurant are convenience and the ability to order online via a mobile-responsive website.

 Online ordering should be effortless.
 Domino’s has mastered the process.
 It streamlines ordering through every channel.
 You can place an order by phone, the website or through its app.